skip to primary navigation skip to content

 hands protecting paper cut-out people

-The Faculty of Education will ensure that all those offered a place on the PGCE course are screened for their fitness to work with children or young people.
-This will be assessed through interviews, references, and a number of background checks against the following lists:
+The Faculty of Education will ensure that all those offered a place on the PGCE course are screened for their suitability to work with children or young people.
+This will be assessed through interviews, references, identity checks, and a number of background checks against the following lists:

 • Teachers and others prohibited from the profession